protontypes/open-sustainable-technology/README.md

 - [pygfunction](https://github.com/MassimoCimmino/pygfunction) - An open-source toolbox for the evaluation of thermal response factors (g-functions) of geothermal borehole fields.
 - [geothermics](https://github.com/Japhiolite/geothermics) - Educational repository with Jupyter Notebooks all around the topic of geothermal energy
 - [energy2d](https://github.com/charxie/energy2d) - Interactive Heat Transfer Simulations for Everyone
-- [OpenGeoSys 6](https://gitlab.opengeosys.org/ogs/ogs) - is a scientific open source project for the development of numerical methods for the simulation of thermo hydro-mechanical-chemical (THMC) processes in porous and fractured media
+- [OpenGeoSys 6](https://gitlab.opengeosys.org/ogs/ogs) - is a scientific open source project for the development of numerical methods for the simulation of thermo hydro-mechanical-chemical processes in porous and fractured media
-- [FEHM](https://github.com/lanl/FEHM) - has proved to be a valuable asset on a variety of projects of national interest including Environmental Remediation of the Nevada Test Site, the LANL Groundwater Protection Program, geologic CO2 sequestration, Enhanced Geothermal Energy (EGS) programs, Oil and Gas production, Nuclear Waste Isolation, and Arctic Permafrost
+- [FEHM](https://github.com/lanl/FEHM) - has proved to be a valuable asset on a variety of projects of national interest including Environmental Remediation of the Nevada Test Site, the LANL Groundwater Protection Program, geologic CO2 sequestration, Enhanced Geothermal Energy programs, Oil and Gas production, Nuclear Waste Isolation, and Arctic Permafrost
 - [thermo](https://github.com/CalebBell/thermo) - Thermodynamics, phase equilibria, transport properties and chemical database component of Chemical Engineering Design Library

 ### Biogas / Biomass